Iraqi protesters breach parliament building in Baghdad

-BAGHDAD (AP) — Hundreds of followers of an influential Shiite cleric have breached parliament on Saturday for a second time this week to protest the government formation efforts lead by Iran-backed groups.
+BAGHDAD (AP) — Hundreds of followers of an influential Shiite cleric breached Iraq's parliament on Saturday, the second time in a week, to protest the government formation efforts lead by Iran-backed groups.

-Iraqi security forces attempted to repel the demonstrators from entering the parliament building using tear gas and sound bombs.
+Iraqi security forces used tear gas and sound bombs to try to repel the demonstrators and caused several injuries witnessed by journalists for The Associated Press.
+An expected parliament session did not take place and there were no lawmakers in the hall.

-Iraqi security forces hurled gas canisters and used sound bombs to disperse the thousands of Iraqi demonstrators, the followers of an influential cleric, in the heavily fortified government zone of the capital on Saturday.
+Iraq's Prime Minister Mustafa al-Kadhimi directed security forces to protect demonstrators and asked them to keep their protest peaceful, according to a statement.

-One by one, demonstrators used ropes to pull down cement barricades leading to the gate of Iraq's Green Zone, which houses official buildings and foreign embassies.
-They had come to protest the formation of the next government by Iran-backed parties.
+Thousands of demonstrators, the followers of influential cleric Muqtada al-Sadr, used ropes to pull down cement barricades leading to the gate of Iraq's Green Zone, which houses official buildings and foreign embassies.

-Security forces used gas canisters and sound bombs to repel the protesters as they approached the parliament building.
-Journalists for The Associated Press saw several people injured.
-A regular parliament session was expected.
+They were heeding al-Sadr's call to protest the formation of the next government lead by the Coalition Framework, an alliance of Shiite parties backed by Iran.

 “We came today to remove the corrupt political class and prevent them from holding a parliament session, and to prevent the Framework from forming a government,” said Raad Thabet, 41.
 “We responded to al-Sadr’s call.
 We will go to the Green (Zone).
 No matter the cost.”